xeaft/hyprland-app-specific-keybinds/README.md

 # hyprland-app-specific-keybinds
-script that allows you to have window-specific keybinds for on hyprland
+a script that allows you to have window-specific keybinds on hyprland
 <details>
   <summary>installation</summary>